influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/xpath_json.md

 ### timestamp, timestamp_format, timezone (optional)

-By default the current time will be used for all created metrics.
+By default, the current time is used for all created metrics.
 To set the time from values in the XML document you can specify a [XPath][xpath] query in `timestamp` and set the format in `timestamp_format`.